HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 - For example, a candidate Identity that has the right address in one record, the right name in another, and the right telephone in another could be a strong candidate, even though no single record contains all the given information.

+Patient Match need not support wildcards, unlike the usual FHIR search mechanism.

+The section below provides example weight values that a match requestor can use along with specialized patient resource profiles to indicate their intent to follow pre-defined minimum match input requirements.

 &emsp;